ionutivan/read_email/README.md

 ## Outlook MFA helper

-If you have `pywin32` installed on Windows, the module can connect to Outlook and extract the most recent multi-factor authentication code from a folder:
+If you have `pywin32` installed on Windows, the module can connect to Outlook and extract the most recent multi-factor authentication code from a folder.
+The automation helpers live in `outlook_mfa.py`, but they are re-exported through the top-level `read_email` module so you can continue importing everything from one
+place:

 ```bash
 python -m read_email --folder "Inbox/variable 1"